jaeyk/ethnic-media-911-shock/README.md

 - It is fascinating to see how these different modeling approaches influence the ways we can interpret the statistical results.
 Figures 3 and 4 are similar to Figure 1 in terms of its X-axis, Y-axis, and the raw data points (they are intentionally blurred to stress predicted lines more).
 The predicted lines come from the naive OLS model in Figure 3 and the GLS model in Figure 4.
 In terms of slopes, they are close, what makes them different is the size of confidence intervals (the gray area surrounding the line plots).
 This observation is consistent with what we discussed earlier.
 Autocorrelation influences the efficiency of regression estimators and, thus, when we take that problem in our modeling approach, the confidence intervals become more conservative.
+- The results confirms H1 but rejects H2.
+Substantively, it means threats induce information seeking.
+In this case, the origin of these threats is U.S. domestic politics.